Banff Open Top Touring: Full Review

-Open Top Touring is an experience new to Banff that transports visitors back in time, exploring the town in a vintage-style 1930s automobile.
+Open-top touring is a relatively new experience for Banff that transports visitors back in time.
+Visitors explore the town in a vintage-style 1930s automobile.
 This is the most unique way to see Banff while learning about its rich history.
-An Open Top Tour is the perfect way to begin your Banff vacation and one of the best things to do in Banff.
+If it’s your first time, an Open-Top Tour is the perfect way to begin your Banff vacation and one of the best things to do in Banff.

-Open Top Touring puts a spin on the common bus tour, allowing you to ride in luxury and receive 1930s royalty-style treatment.
-If you are visiting Banff between May and October, adding this 1.5-hour tour to the start of your Banff itinerary will provide you with historical facts, the best viewpoints, and an overall greater understanding of this beautiful mountain town!
+Open Top Touring puts an awesome spin on the common bus tour, allowing you to ride in luxury and receive 1930s royalty-style treatment.
+If you are visiting Banff between May and October, adding this 1.5-hour tour to the start of your Banff itinerary will provide you with historical facts, the best viewpoints, and an overall greater understanding of this beautiful mountain town before you really dig into exploring!

 The Open Top Touring experience is fairly new to Banff and is the only one of its kind in this area.
-The tour’s purpose is to show you the best sights in Banff while providing you with informative, fun facts about the town and all of the fascinating people who have enjoyed it before us.
+The tour aims to show you the best sights in Banff while providing you with informative, fun facts about the town and all of the fascinating people who have enjoyed it before us.

 Along with the vintage vehicle, the knowledgeable tour guides are dressed to fit the decade to give the full immersive experience.